 Jozelyn Escobedo, digital journalist: "Definitely 'Feliz Navidad'!
 Pretty sure I learned this song in preschool.
 It’s so happy, catchy and reminds me of all the yummy winter foods, like tamales!"

 What's your favorite holiday song?
-Let us know in the comments, and in the meantime, you can find our playlist at this link or in the player below.
+Let us know on Facebook or on Twitter.
+In the meantime, you can find our playlist at this link or in the player below.

 *An asterisk denotes a former WFAA employee.
 In the holiday spirit, we won't be Grinches, and we'll keep their answers.